Technology Blockers That Harm Your Web Site Ranking

 Template Driven Hosting Companies

-Most code put out by template driven hosting companies is run by software that is so old that the code is deprecated and no longer supported by newer browsers and thus will not validate and search engines will avoid your site.
+Most code put out by template driven hosting companies is run by software that is so old that the code is deprecated and will some day be no longer supported by newer browsers and thus will not validate and search engines will avoid your site and the page may not display properly.

 If you would like your web site analyzed for keyword ranking

-please check out the Website Evaluation page.
-If you are looking for a web designer check out the How to Find a Web Designer page first.
+please check out the In-Depth SEO Analysis Reports page.
+If you are looking for a web designer to set up a new website check out my home page.

 Lori Eldridge